yumi-h-1/Detecting-Face-Mask-Usage-in-Images-and-a-Video/README.md

   ![resnet_test](results/figures/pretrained-resnet-image-test-result.png)

 ## Key Findings
-- **Model Selection**: The high accuracy and reliable predictions of ResNet34 on both images and video suggest its effectiveness for image classification tasks, despite occasional misclassifications.
+- **Model Performance**: The high accuracy and reliable predictions of ResNet34 on both images and video suggest its effectiveness for image classification tasks, despite occasional misclassifications.

   ***Model comparison using the image test set***